chakra-ui/panda/.changeset/famous-rockets-give.md

 '@pandacss/dev': patch
 ---

-Minor changes in the `panda analyze --output coverage.json` file
+Minor changes to the format of the `panda analyze --output coverage.json` file